92% less CPU Usage with a Simple Trick – Teradata PPI Tables

 WHERE t01.SALESDATE BETWEEN DATE'1900-01-01' AND DATE'2016-12-31';

-The execution plan shows that both tables are redistributed, and the hash is calculated using the join columns.
-Since a merge join is executed, sorting the rows by ROWHASH is also necessary:
+The plan indicates that both tables are redistributed and hashed based on the join columns.
+As a merge join is utilized, sorting by ROWHASH is required.

 1) First, we lock a distinct DWHPRO."pseudo table" for read on a